St Bernadette's provides a rigorous, balanced and relevant curriculum, focused on the unique needs of each child.

 We believe that quality education enriches and empowers the individual to make positive choices and enables them to utilise their God-given gifts for the good of the community.

 We follow the NSW Education Standards Authority (NESA) approved curriculum in the key learning areas of:

 As a Catholic school we also have a strong religious dimension that runs through all the KLAs and is also formally recognised as the KLA of Religious Education.

-St Bernadette's students take part in formal Religious Education every day, based on the new Catholic Education Diocese of Parramatta curriculum that is relevant to our students and to the world they live in.
+St Bernadette's students take part in formal Religious Education every day, based on the new Catholic Schools Parramatta Diocese curriculum that is relevant to our students and to the world they live in.

 At St Bernadette’s we approach learning in a way that mirrors the real world.
 We believe that learning can’t easily be separated into different boxes.

 Our teachers know that when a child is working with a group on a science experiment, he or she might well be operating and working in a variety of ways - questioning and explaining, making, sharing and writing observations, drawing graphs, calculating results, consulting references and much more.